-report. b. is this included in the brief for each individual audit ✓ See 10.2.6 10.2.8 Does the Head of Internal Audit have mechanisms in place to ensure that: a. recommendations that have a wider impact are reported to the appropriate forums. ✓ Examples could be common themes of recommendations in schools being reported to Head Teachers forums, etc. b. risk registers are updated. ✓ Depending upon the criticality of the recommendation this would be done within the department.
-10.3 Follow-up Audits and Reporting 10.3.1 Has the Head of Internal Audit defined the need for and the form of any follow up action. ✓ Recommendations are followed up on a quarterly basis with the client managers to ensure they have been implemented.
-A quarterly progress report is presented to the Audit Committee on an exception basis detailing only those have impleme agreed overall endations which failed to be nted within the timescale.
-The follow up process art of the section's 10.3.2 Has the Head of Internal Audit established appropriate escalation procedures for internal audit recommendation not implemented by the agreed date.
-V Assuran to agree for the recomme where recomme complete unforese ICT issi cases a be ag recomme accordin new da where progress these w 10.3.3 Where appropriate, is a revised opinion given following a follow -up audit and reported to management. ✓ If consider extreme ered necessary in cases.
+report? b. is this included in the brief for each individual audit? √ See 10.2.6 10.2.8 Does the Head of Internal Audit have mechanisms in place to ensure that: a. recommendations that have a wider impact are reported to the appropriate forums?
+Examples could be common themes of recommendations in schools being reported to Head Teachers forums, etc. b. risk registers are updated? √ Depending upon the criticality of the recommendation this would be done within the department.
+10.3 Follow-up Audits and Reporting 10.3.1 Has the Head of Internal Audit defined the need for and the form of any follow up action?
+V Recommendations are followed up on a quarterly basis with the client managers to ensure they have been implemented.
+A quarterly progress report is presented to the Audit Committee on an exception basis detailing only those recommendations which have failed to be implemented within the agreed timescale.
+The overall follow up process forms part of the section's QMS.
+10.3.2 Has the Head of Internal Audit established appropriate escalation procedures for internal audit recommendation not implemented by the agreed date?
+The Head of Corporate Assurance has discretion to agree a time extension for the implementation of recommendations in cases where for example the recommendation is almost complete, there have been unforeseen complications, ICT issues, etc. In such cases a revised date would be agreed and the recommendation tracked accordingly against the new date.
+In situations where unsatisfactory progress was being made, these would be escalated through to the Audit Committee for consideration.
+10.3.3 Where appropriate, is a revised opinion given following a follow -up audit and reported to management?
+V If considered necessary in extreme cases.